dave-ready/horiseonmarketing/README.md

 ![sc3](https://user-images.githubusercontent.com/73320561/98455392-ec882880-213d-11eb-9f5a-e634ee89b3ab.png)
 ![sc4](https://user-images.githubusercontent.com/73320561/98455393-ee51ec00-213d-11eb-9245-927fd5a31204.png)

 In addition to the changes above, I also cleaned up the previous HTML code and fixed the "Search Engine Optimization" link.
-In the CSS file, I consolidated redundant styling code and changed the order to reflect the order of the HTML file.
-Please reference the before and after screenshots of the CSS file, you will see it was condensed from a total 200 lines to a total of 147 lines.
+In the CSS file, I consolidated redundant code and changed the order to reflect the semantic order of the HTML file.
+Please reference the before and after screenshots of the style.css file, you will see that the order was slightly changed and the entire code was consolidated from a total 200 lines to a total of 147 lines.

 Before
 <img width="1440" alt="css1" src="https://user-images.githubusercontent.com/73320561/98455418-64565300-213e-11eb-9279-d24b86c5ea32.png">